-All of the WYC sessions are open to everyone at all times.
+Except for teacher training, all of the WYC sessions are open to everyone at all times.
 It works for everyone to experience a teacher-level of yogic engagement, and that’s true even though many of the people who practice yoga at WYC are not trying to become yoga instructors per se.
 It doesn’t matter because yoga happens as a teaching.
 It happens in an enriching way that creates a sense of shared experience.
 That’s the “teacher-level.”
 It’s the stratum on which something can be shared lovingly.

-During the week, (Monday, Wednesday, and Friday mornings), you can do our version of “Mysore style” Ashtanga Yoga.
-“Mysore style” means each student is given individual instruction.
-So you can arrive any time between 6 and 8am, start your practice when you’re ready, and finish by 9:00 at the latest.
+That’s just another reason we emphasize morning practice.
+We are energetically fresh in the morning.
+It’s literally a new day, and learning the style of practice we do Sunday morning (Ashtanga) will give you the ability to practice on your own during the week.
+It’s the best home practice style of yoga there is.
+Once you know the Sunday basics, you can join us for “Mysore style” on Wednesday mornings.
+Mysore style means each student is given individual instruction.
+So you can arrive any time between 7:30 and 9am, start your practice when you’re ready, and finish whenever.
 It’s “our version” of Mysore Ashtanga because it’s taught collectively and we engage in humorous dharma talks.
 You can read WYC ASHTANGA for further clarification on how the weekday classes are conducted.

 You can also read more about our Saturday sessions.
 That’s all covered on separate pages that you can click on to from the home page sliders.
 To simplify, if you are new, and even a bit confused by how different WYC is, contact us through email or phone and come to the easiest class we do, Monday nights at 7:30.
 Or dot the same thing for Sat morning at 8:30 and can check out a whole new style we are exploring.